OMAR AL MUKHTAR:

 THE FRENCH - CHAD WAR of 1900

-The French - Chad war of 1900 was a conflict that took place between the French Colonial Forces and the native people of Chad, which is a land locked country situated in north central Africa, the north of which borders Libya.
-Omar and his followers joined the fight in Chad until 1906: his first experience in the fight against European colonialism.
+The French - Chad war of 1900 was a conflict that took place between the French Colonial Forces and the native people of Chad, the north of which borders Libya.
+Al Mukhtar and his followers joined the fight against the French in Chad until 1906.
+This was his first experience in the fight against European colonialism.

 -